-OSE has a 1:1 relationship with a VMware Cloud Director site, which means that only one instance of OSE can be integrated with a single Cloud Director site.
-OSE 2.2.3 is compatible with VMware Cloud Director version 10.3 or later, and the Cloud Director Service.
+OSE has a 1:1 relationship with VMware Cloud Director, which means that only one instance of OSE can be integrated with a single Cloud Director.
+OSE 2.1.1 is compatible with VMware Cloud Director version 10.0 and later and the Cloud Director Service.

-An instance of VMware Cloud Director Object Storage Extension can work with a single site of VMware Cloud Director or a single VMware Cloud Director server group.
+An instance of VMware Cloud Director Object Storage Extension can work with a single instance of VMware Cloud Director or a single VMware Cloud Director server group.